ESSS/alfasim-sdk/docs/source/99_1_solver_api_reference.rst

 Variable Name Parsing
 ~~~~~~~~~~~~~~~~~~~~~

-To retrieve input data from plugin's GUI, user must pass a ``var_name`` in a specific format.
-API functions that uses this
+To retrieve input data from the plugin's GUI, the plugin must pass a ``var_name`` in a specific format.
+API functions that use this
 kind of variable described on :ref:`plugin_input_data` section.

 All variables must begin with the model name described on the plugin model, followed by ``.`` (For nested objects) or
 ``->`` (For references).
 Lists must be accessed with the list index directly, for example, ``Model.lst[0]`` will be the
-first element of list "lst", inside plugin model named "Model".
+first element of the list "lst", inside the plugin model named "Model".
 References can be internal (Reference to a plugin model)
 or external (Reference to an ALFAsim model).

 Basic example